Henok-et/alx-system_engineering-devops/0x01-shell_permissions/README.md

-ls: script that switches the current user to the user betty
+id -u -n: script that prints the effective username of the current user.